labeveryday/Notes/python_packaging/README.md

-# How to schedule a Python Package
+# How to structure a Python Package

 Created by [Du'An] [Lightfoot]